semanticarts/gist/docs/AddressGuidance.md

 ## Background

 As recently as gist 12.1.0, we had five subclasses of gist:Address:
-- gist:\ElectronicMessageAddress
+- gist:ElectronicMessageAddress
-- gist:\EmailAddress
+- gist:EmailAddress
-- gist:\PostalAddress
+- gist:PostalAddress
-- gist:\StreetAddress
+- gist:StreetAddress
-- gist:\TelephoneNumber .
+- gist:TelephoneNumber .

 And we had two properties specifically aimed at addresses:
-- gist:\hasAddress
+- gist:hasAddress
-- gist:\hasCommunicationAddress
+- gist:hasCommunicationAddress

 But these classes and properties pre-dated our adoption of the catgories (CBox) paradigm.
 Further, it is not always possible to know at the time of minting the instances what _kind_ of address is being represented.
 Is it a Postal Address or a Street Address?
 If it is both, with what midfix should the IRI be minted?